Skip to content

 #Why does my universal remote turn my Hisense TV on but not change the volume?

-Two possibilities.
-First, you might have the wrong code loaded.
-A partial-match code can control power but miss other functions.
-Try the next code in the list for your remote brand.
-Second, your Hisense TV might route audio through a connected soundbar via HDMI ARC, in which case you need to program the remote with your soundbar’s code for volume control.
+Two possibilities: wrong code or HDMI ARC routing.
+A partial-match code can control power but miss volume — try the next code in the list for your remote brand.
+If that doesn’t help, your Hisense TV may be routing audio through a soundbar via HDMI ARC, so you’d need to program the remote with your soundbar’s code for volume control.

 #What’s the difference between RemoteNOW and the Google TV app for Hisense?